 Residencies and Experience

-2016 - Present - Nottingham Contemporary - Learning Facilitator - devising and delivering innovative and inspiring creative sessions for families, adults, school, college and university students and community groups.
+2016 - November 2019 - Nottingham Contemporary - Learning Facilitator - devising and delivering innovative and inspiring creative sessions for families, adults, school, college and university students and community groups.
 Promoting collaborative working between children and adults.
 Communicating key ideas of the exhibitions to groups in an accessible way.

 2015 – Belle Vue Arts Festival – Project management of various community events, exhibitions and workshops.
 Commissioned to design and deliver creative sessions to schools, families and young people and community groups.

 2014 – 'The Big Draw' – Staffordshire – Commissioned to deliver art workshops within schools in Staffordshire on the theme 'It's Our World'.

 2013/14 - SM&AG, Shropshire - Commissioned to design, deliver and evaluate an informal education programme based on the temporary exhibitions and permanent collections for the new museum and art gallery.
 Managing volunteers, marketing, health and safety and risk assessments.

 2013 - Belle Vue Art Festival - Commissioned to run art workshops for children as part of the festival.

 2012 - 2013 - Coleham Primary School, Shropshire – Artist In Residence - designing, delivering and evaluating art workshops to KS1 and KS2 children.
 Experience of working with SEN.

 2012 - 2013 - Shrewsbury Museum and Art Gallery, Shropshire - 'New Curators' Project Coordinator - working with the curatorial and exhibitions teams to curate the temporary exhibitions programme at the gallery.
 Coordination of volunteers, minute taking, exhibition installation, liaising with artists, invigilation and visitor information and administrative duties.